pramasamy65/spring/spring-basics/README3.md

 			* @preDestroy or DisposibleBean.destroy() or destroy method which is defining in xml
 			* destroy()

-* STEP 2 : Implements BeanFactoryPostProcessor

-### Concepts (com.java.handson.spring_basics3)

-* STEP 1 : Implements BeanPostProcessor

-* STEP 2 : Implements BeanFactoryPostProcessor
+* STEP 2 : Implements BeanFactoryPostProcessor : Refer BeanFactoryPostProcessorImpl.java
+	* PropertyPlaceholderConfigurer
+		* Before Spring container/factory starts, will read the property config values and used during container initialization